camba1/cdcon21BuildDriver/README.md

 the audit service may eventually store it in the time series DB.
 The audit service can be started using:

 `docker-compose up auditsrv`

+The makefile shortcut for the above command is:

+`make runsrv SERVICE=audit`

 ### Databases Initialization